BadJukeBox/http_sniffer/README.md

 - `-i, --interface`: The interface the program will listen on for traffic.
 The default is none, in which case the program will listen on all interfaces.

 By default, the program will calculate statistics in intervals of 10 seconds, and check for an alert every 2 minutes.

+Included is a dockerfile (alpine) that can be used to run the program if desired.
+1. Start the container
+2. enter a shell with `docker exec -it <container-name> /bin/sh`
+3. `python3 /usr/local/bin/http_traffic_monitor/main.py -t <threshold>`
+4. start another session in the container and use `curl` or the python `requests` module to generate traffic.
 #Suggested Improvements

 In terms of overall program design, the main improvement I would implement going forward is to let the user also configure the statistics interval and